 For now, it’s not meaningful for capital markets brokers to have a conversation with these lenders, but in five months, they will be back in the market.
 And if all the dates concerning this deal are correctly tracked, the CRM system will remind you in 5 months to reach out to these lenders again and offer the deal they will willingly accept.

-You can’t manage what you can’t measure.
-And you won’t accomplish more than you accomplished last year unless you become more goal-oriented.
+You won’t accomplish more than you accomplished last year unless you become more goal-oriented.

 If you’ve got a goal that starts driving behavior, and if you can put a system that allows you to manage your actions against that goal, then you’re heading in the right direction.